jtcarpenter/ng1-lists-app/README.md

 Get local app running
 Get SHH access working
 Make app accessible on network
-Make app accessible on Web
+Make app accessible on Web (make sure mongodb is not available on network)

 * We could use an angular factory to define a list object (see example in book)